 Examples:

-The forecast of Venice flooding by Poseidon system in November 2012 (72 hours before its occurrence).).
+The forecasting of the imminent flooding of Venice in November 2012 by the Hellenic Centre for Marine Research using the Poseidon Sea Level Forecast System, 72 hours before its actual occurrence).

 Predicting the temperature fluctuation during summer months inside the building of the library of the Saint Catherine Monastery in Sinai, Egypt.